 Altabancorp (ALTA) Gets a Buy Rating from Raymond James

-Raymond James analyst David Feaster maintained a Buy rating on Altabancorp (ALTA) yesterday.
-The company’s shares closed last Wednesday at $33.50, close to its 52-week high of $34.09.
+Raymond James analyst David Feaster maintained a Buy rating on Altabancorp (ALTA) today and set a price target of $35.00.
+The company’s shares closed last Friday at $32.21, close to its 52-week high of $34.77.

-According to TipRanks.com, Feaster is a 5-star analyst with an average return of 26.9% and a 86.9% success rate.
-Feaster covers the Financial sector, focusing on stocks such as Central Valley Community Bancorp, Bank of NT Butterfield & Son, and Seacoast Banking Of Florida.
+According to TipRanks.com, Feaster is a 4-star analyst with an average return of 20.9% and a 72.5% success rate.
+Feaster covers the Financial sector, focusing on stocks such as Central Valley Community Bancorp, Seacoast Banking Of Florida, and Bank of Commerce Holdings.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Altabancorp with a $30.00 average price target.
+Currently, the analyst consensus on Altabancorp is a Moderate Buy with an average price target of $32.50.

 See today’s analyst top recommended stocks >>